devanshx9x/spx-options-pricer/README.md

   numbers look stale.
 - **Expiry time.** Time to expiry is measured to 4:00 PM New York time on the listed expiry date.
 The exact cutoff can differ for some contracts.

+  Note : For educational purposes only; not financial advice.